Amaro-Koberle/k-net/README.md

 - ### React Force Graph

-  An amazing open source project for visualising 3D graphs You can find the react component version of the project [here](https://github.com/vasturiano/react-force-graph).
+  An amazing open source project for visualising 3D graphs.
+  You can find the react component version of the project [here](https://github.com/vasturiano/react-force-graph).

 - ### React JS